 If you edit your target keywords right in the SEO Writing Assistant, the new template is generated and you are charged with the respective number of SEO Ideas units — the target keyword amount equals the SEO Ideas unit amount charged.

-The limits for Plagiarism checker feature are separate from your SEO Ideas units.
+The limits for the Plagiarism checker feature are separate from your SEO Ideas units.
 The limits for this feature are as follows:

 - 5 checks are available per month for a Guru subscription

 - 10 checks are available per month for a Business subscription